vmalloc/dwight/README.md

 The working directory for the command to run.
 By default this is the working directory in which `dwight` was run.

-## UID
+## UID/GID

-You can control the uid of the chrooted command.
+You can control the uid/gid of the chrooted command.

-If the UID parameter is an integer, it will be used as the user id to execute commands.
+If the value is an integer, it will be used as the user id or the group id to execute commands.

-If the UID is None, Dwight will attempt to fetch the uid from the `SUDO_UID` environment variable.
-If such a variable does not exist, the command will run as root.
+If the value is None, Dwight will attempt to fetch the uid from the `SUDO_UID`/`SUDO_GID` environment variables.
+If the variable does not exist, the command will run as root.

 # Known Issues